 The Court ultimately concluded that “it was the intent of the settlor of the Trust to arbitrate” the types of disputes that were arbitrated, and that one party’s disagreement with the arbitrator’s decision is insufficient to vacate, modify, or correct the award.

 Reminger attorneys in our Probate and Trust Litigation group have experience arbitrating disputes and serving as an arbitrator in these matters.
 If you are a practitioner looking to advise a client who may be concerned about warring beneficiaries, you might consider a statutorily-based provision whereby any future disputes must be arbitrated.
 This might better protect privacy interests and prevent an airing of dirty laundry.
 Unless there is evidence that the arbitration was subject to “claims of fraud, corruption, misconduct, an imperfect award, or that the arbitrator exceeded his authority” as defined in R.C.
 2711.10, the arbitrator’s decision will be final.

-Leon has over forty years of experience in trust and estate litigation, will contests, fiduciary law, probate administration and estate planning.
+Leon has over fifty years of experience in trust and estate litigation, will contests, fiduciary law, probate administration and estate planning.
 He is a nationally renowned attorney in his field and has been selected as a 'Best ...